JidZhang/jidzhang.github.com/_posts/2015-02-09-howto-solaris-set-locale.md

 ## 附录：

+{% highlight bash %}

 You can change your system locale on UNIX and Linux systems.
 You can set environment variables to control the system locale.
 You can set these variables to be system-wide, or on a per-session basis:

 LC_ALL
     Overrides all LC_* environment variables with the given value LC_CTYPE
-	    Character classification and case conversion
+    Character classification and case conversion LC_COLLATE
-	LC_COLLATE
     Collation (sort) order
 LC_TIME
     Date and time formats
 LC_NUMERIC
     Non-monetary numeric formats
 LC_MONETARY
     Monetary formats
 LC_MESSAGES
     Formats of informative and diagnostic messages, and of interactive responses LC_PAPER
     Paper size
 LC_NAME
     Name formats
 LC_ADDRESS
-	    Address formats and location information
+    Address formats and location information LC_TELEPHONE
-	LC_TELEPHONE
     Telephone number formats
 LC_MEASUREMENT
-	    Measurement units (Metric or Other)
+    Measurement units (Metric or Other) LC_IDENTIFICATION
-	LC_IDENTIFICATION
     Metadata about the locale information
 LANG
     The default value, which is used when either LC_ALL is not set, or an applicable value for LC_* is not set NLSPATH
     Delimited list of paths to search for message catalogs TZ
     Time zone

   LC_MESSAGES and NLSPATH are the most important variables to the broker.
 These variables define the language and location of response messages that the broker uses.
 The broker profile file, mqsiprofile, sets NLSPATH.
 Either you, or your system must set LC_MESSAGES.
 The value set in LC_MESSAGES must be a value that the broker recognizes.
 LC_CTYPE is also important to the broker because it defines the character conversion that the broker performs when interacting with the local environment.
    If you use common desktop environment (CDE), use this environment to set the locale instead of setting LANG and LC_ALL directly.
 The NLSPATH variable respects either method.
 Before setting the code page, check that it is one of the Supported code pages.
 For example, to set WebSphere® Message Broker to run in a UTF-8 environment set the following values in the profile:
 LANG=en_US.utf-8
 LC_ALL=en_US.utf-8
 Where en_US sets the language, and utf-8 sets the code page.

+{% endhighlight %}